National Jewish Sports Hall of Fame and Museum

 The National Jewish Sports Hall of Fame and Museum, in Commack, New York, is dedicated to honoring American Jewish figures who have distinguished themselves in sports.

 Its objective is to foster Jewish identity through athletics, and to commemorate sports heroes who have emerged from a people not commonly associated with sports.

 The Hall has inductees in the sports of American football, auto-racing, baseball, basketball, bicycling, bowling, boxing, Canadian football, canoeing, cycling, discus, dressage, fencing, figure skating, golf, gymnastics, handball, horse showing, horse-racing, ice hockey, judo, karate, lacrosse, marathon running, pole vault, racquetball, rowing, rugby, shot put, skiing, soccer (European football), softball, squash, swimming, tennis, track, triathlete, volleyball, weightlifting, and wrestling.
 It has also inducted authors, broadcasters, columnists, and sportscasters.

-The first annual induction ceremony was held on March 21, 1993.
+The Hall of Fame and Museum is located at the Suffolk Jewish Community Center in Commack, New York.

 Inductees

 Awards

 In addition to inducted Hall of Fame members, it presents periodic awards as follows: